uchiha-vivek/DataForCommonGood/README.md

-// Made a basic web applicatio for Data for common Good.
+// Made a basic web applicatio for Good For Common Data.